How to write a blogger outreach email? Is there a science to it?

 Blogger Outreach Email Components

-I have this simple little checklist for when I write blogger outreach emails.
+I have this basic PR checklist for when I write blogger outreach emails.
 I don’t use it to be sly or in any way to automate my writing, but I use just to make sure I don’t miss any essential parts.

 These are the components I strive to include:

-Call-To-Action — Many try to soft sell, hoping that the blogger will know what to do without it stating it explicitly.
+Many try to soft sell, hoping that the blogger will know what to do without it stating it explicitly.
 As if that would make the pitch less “salesy”?
-No, I try to be clear about what I’m asking.
+No, I try to be clear about what I’m asking of the blogger.

 Blogger Outreach Email Example